awsdocs/aws-elemental-mediapackage-user-guide/doc_source/setting-up-create-trust-rel-policy-vod.md

-# Amazon S3 Access for VOD Workflows<a name="setting-up-create-trust-rel-policy-vod"></a>
+# Amazon S3 access for VOD workflows<a name="setting-up-create-trust-rel-policy-vod"></a>

 If you're using MediaPackage to ingest a VOD asset from an Amazon S3 bucket and to package and deliver that asset, you need a policy that allows you to do these things in Amazon S3:
 + `GetObject`: MediaPackage can retrieve the VOD asset from the bucket\.
 + `GetBucketLocation`: MediaPackage can retrieve the Region for the bucket\.
 The bucket must be in the same region as the MediaPackage VOD resources\.
 + `GetBucketRequestPayment`: MediaPackage can retrieve the payment request information\.
 MediaPackage uses this information to verify that the bucket doesn't require the requester to pay for the content requests\.

 If you also use MediaPackage for live\-to\-VOD asset harvesting, add the `PutObject` action to the policy\.
-For more information the required policy for live\-to\-VOD workflows, see [Amazon S3 Access for Live\-to\-VOD Workflows](setting-up-create-trust-rel-policy-ltov.md)\.
+For more information the required policy for live\-to\-VOD workflows, see [Amazon S3 access for live\-to\-VOD workflows](setting-up-create-trust-rel-policy-ltov.md)\.

 **To use the JSON policy editor to create a policy**